obihughes/omega-planner/docs/components.md

 - Weekly: Weekly overview of scheduled and inbox tasks across all seven days
 - Scheduling: Full calendar for task assignment and scheduling

+### **MiniDailyTimeline**
+**Location**: `components/planner/MiniDailyTimeline.tsx`

+Compact clone of the Daily view timeline used on the right side of the Scheduling View.
+It reuses the `TimelineColumn` logic and supports responsive scaling via `pixelsPerHour` and `columnHeightPx` so the hours grid, current-time marker, and task widths remain proportional in smaller layouts.

 **Daily View Components:**
 - Inbox/Pinned task sidebar with tabs
 - Dual-day timeline view with navigation